MSc Medical Art

 All applicants must be able to demonstrate a high standard of English.

-* (eg: anatomy, anthropology, archaeology, dentistry, biology, forensic science, genetics, medicine, sociology).
+* (e.g.: anatomy, anthropology, archaeology, dentistry, biology, forensic science, genetics, medicine, sociology).

 Further information